RIGHT TO CHOOSE UPDATE FROM PSYCHIATRY-UK

 How can I be referred?

 First, you need to discuss your condition and symptoms with your GP.
-If they agree that you may have ASD and that you need to be assessed, you have the legal right to choose an appropriate provider such as Psychiatry-UK.
-The referral can be sent to us directly from your GP.
+If they agree that you may have ASD and that you need to be assessed, you have the legal right to choose an appropriate provider such as Psych-UK Ltd. The referral can be sent to us directly from your GP.

 How do I know if you have received my referral?